Key features and details

-Live Dead Assay Kit ab115347 differentially labels live and dead cells with fluorescent dyes.
-It is useful for the rapid quantitation of cell viability using flow cytometry or fluorescent microscopy.
+Live Dead Assay Kit ab115347 differentially labels live and dead cells with fluorescent dyes with a one-step live dead assay protocol.
+It is used for the rapid quantitation of cell viability using flow cytometry or fluorescent microscopy.

 Components 1000 tests 1000X Live/Dead Cell stain in DMSO 1 x 0.1ml